Pellegrinisaurus Facts

 | Location | Argentina |

-Pellegrinisaurus was a massive sauropod dinosaur that roamed the ancient landscapes of South America during the Late Cretaceous period, approximately 72 million years ago.
-This gentle giant belonged to the titanosaur group, which were amongst the largest land animals that ever lived.
-Like other sauropods, Pellegrinisaurus possessed the characteristic long neck and tail that made these dinosaurs so distinctive.
+Pellegrinisaurus was a massive sauropod dinosaur that roamed the South American landscape during the Late Cretaceous period, approximately 72.2 million years ago.
+This enormous plant-eater belonged to the titanosaur group, which included some of the largest land animals that ever lived.
+Discovered in Argentina's Allen Formation, Pellegrinisaurus represents one of the many remarkable sauropods that made South America their home during the final stages of the dinosaur era.

 What made Pellegrinisaurus distinctive?